-How to Cook the Best Instant Pot Pork Tenderloin
+How to Cook Pork Tenderloin in an Instant Pot

 As with much of cooking, the secret to this recipe’s success (in addition to NOT overcooking the pork—hopefully you are seeing the emphasis here) is in building layers of flavor.

 For Instant Pot pork tenderloin, that means an easy garlic herb rub, pan-searing the outside of the tenderloin in the Instant Pot prior to pressure cooking, and finishing off the recipe with an easy honey Dijon gravy.

 - Pork Tenderloin.
 A lean, boneless cut of meat, pork tenderloin is delicious and tender.
 It has a very mild flavor, so it’s perfectly suited for spice rubs and sauces (like the smoky rub on this Baked Pork Tenderloin).
 Plus, it’s rich in protein and vitamins.

 You can use this recipe to cook 1 or 2 tenderloins at the same time.
 If making two tenderloins, sear them one at a time and double the olive oil and rub.